-Now a days almost everyone knows about henna that its a pretty form of body art that stains your skin for 5-10 days or more depending on many factors such as body temperature, weather, application duration, aftercare etc, but i still get this question asked a lot at almost all of my henna appointments.
-And it usually is the FIRST question asked.
-So lets try to know a little about it.
+Now a days almost everyone knows about a henna tattoo.
+It is a pretty form of body art that stains your skin for 5-10 days or more depending on many factors such as body temperature, weather, application duration, aftercare etc, But often get this question asked at almost all of my henna appointments usually being the FIRST question “What is henna?” .
+So lets try to know a little more about it.

-I grew up in a region where henna had been so common that i never even thought about digging deeper in to what it was.
-My earliest memories of henna are when my mom used to take a big paste blob and stain my hands for an upcoming celebration while i were asleep at night , to keep it intact to the skin for at least 4-5 hours as it is mandatory for getting a good stain.
-She would then take a piece of old cloth and tie my hands not to get the henna everywhere.
-Yes it would just be a big blob, no pretty designs but the joy of getting that bright and beautiful stain on my palm in the morning was so great that i can still remember it as one of my many pleasant childhood memories.
+I grew up in a region where henna had been so frequently used that we never cared about knowing about it in detail.
+My earliest memories of henna are when we got our palms stained with henna for celebrating Eid.
+My mom used to take a big paste blob and place it on the palms of sleeping kids at night tying our hands with an old piece of cloth to keep it intact to the skin for at least 4-5 hours as it is mandatory for getting a good stain.
+In the morning, it would just be a big blob of red stain, no pretty designs but the joy of getting that bright and beautiful stain on our palms in the morning was so great that i can still remember it as one of my many pleasant childhood memories.
 To me henna means happiness.

 So what actually is henna?
 Why and how does henna STAIN?
 And is it SAFE to use on skin and specially for kids?